openbmc/openbmc/poky/documentation/ref-manual/variables.rst

    :term:`PACKAGECONFIG`
-      This variable provides a means of enabling or disabling features of a recipe on a per-recipe basis. ``PACKAGECONFIG`` blocks are defined in recipes when you specify features and then arguments that define feature behaviors.
+      This variable provides a means of enabling or disabling features of a recipe on a per-recipe basis. :term:`PACKAGECONFIG` blocks are defined in recipes when you specify features and then arguments that define feature behaviors.
 Here is the basic block structure (broken over multiple lines for readability)::